 Who says you can’t have it all?

 My approach was to first make a prototype that stayed as close a possible to the Fenders and then spent the next two years fine tuning subsequent prototypes, changing only one aspect at a time and then carefully A-Bing between the original and the new versions (as well as with original Fenders).
-Victoria are right, even small changes impact both the sound and playability of the amp in sometimes subtle, and at other times, quite noticable ways.
-Despite this fact, when enough time is devoted to rigorous research, development and testing you can indeed make a superior amp.
+Victoria are right, even small changes impact both the sound and play-ability of the amp in sometimes subtle, and at other times, quite noticeable ways.
+Despite this fact, when enough time is devoted to research, development and testing you can indeed make a superior amp.
 You can have all the of the benefits of vintage technology along with 21st century reliability, improved performance and safety.
-You just need two years of pretty-much constant plugging away at it (not for the faint-hearted!).
+You just need a couple of years of plugging away at it, until all the factors come together just how you like it.

 These improvements include a bleeder circuit for increased safety; a choke (inductor) to remove the annoying hum that was a big problem with the original design; and a ‘switching’ output jack to give some protection if the amp is ever turned on without a load connected to the jack.
 I’ve also updated the input circuit to dramatically reduce hiss, as well as, add diode protectors to prevent any AC entering the B+ power rail should the rectifier tube short circuit.
 The grounding of the amp has been also dramatically redesigned (the original Fender grounding systems were haphazard, to say the least) and a grid-stopper has been added to the pentode tube (as is traditional, but omitted in the 2 stroke).